Cut Charts

 My rangefinder has angle compensation, right?
 Why do I need a cut chart?

-Most angle compensating rangefinders simply provide the horizontal distance to the target, not taking into account whether the shot is uphill or downhill.
+Most angle compensating rangefinders simply provide the cosine (horizontal) distance to the target, not taking into account whether the shot is uphill or downhill.
 For short distances and moderate angles, this serves as a rough approximation of the "shoot-for" distance, as gravity acts on the arrow over this horizontal distance.

 However, as distances and angles increase, this simple horizontal distance approximation breaks down due to differences in the trajectory path / time of flight for these different angles.
 There are several factors that need to be considered for accurate cut values when making angled shots: